Cost-weighted activity index

+Rationale and use

 Following work by Michael Baxter and Alwyn Pritchard, the technique is being used increasingly by the Office for National Statistics in the United Kingdom, the Australian Bureau of Statistics and many other statistical offices, in preference to the traditional method of equating output to input (i.e. number of staff employed plus volume of input).
 The traditional method is much easier to use, but has the disadvantage that it cannot measure changes in efficiency.

 The procedure is as follows: the activities of the organisation are divided into homogeneous categories.
 The cost of each category and the level of activity in the base year are determined.
 The level of activity is then measured in a subsequent year, and the percentage changes are weighted together by the costs in the base year to get an overall percentage change in output.
 The mathematics of the calculation are identical to those for calculating any index number, such as a price index.